-During the reported quarter, we have focused on development of a drug against SARS-CoV-2, that causes the COVID-19 spectrum of diseases.
-We have prioritized our resources with the goal of filing our first IND in the shortest possible timeframe.
+During the reported quarter, we have focused on development of a drug against SARS-CoV-2 that causes the COVID-19 spectrum of diseases.
+We have prioritized our resources with the goal of filing our first IND or an equivalent regulatory submission for performing initial clinical trials of our COVID-19 drug candidates in the shortest possible timeframe.